 Don't share accounts or account details

 Keep your login details – the email address and password you use to sign into DealMaker – to yourself.
 Don't let other people sign in on your behalf.
-Even if you trust others with your details, the fact is that sensitive information is simply safer when kept in as few places as possible.
+Even if you trust others with your details, your sensitive information will be safer from theft and compromise when kept secret.

 Use a password manager and strong passwords